tditmars/power-outage-analysis/README.md

 | OUTAGE.RESTORATION | DateTime object that indicates the day and time when power was restored to all the customers (as reported by the corresponding Utility in the region) |

 ## Data Cleaning and Exploratory Data Analysis
-The first step we did was remove the first two columns in the dataset: 'variable' and 'OBS.'
-The 'variable' column only contained NaN values, and the 'OBS' column was just another index column that we didn't need.
+After downloading the raw dataset, our data cleaning process began by trimming off the first few rows of the file which served as a file description as well as removing the first two columns of the dataset: 'variable' and 'OBS'.
+The 'variable' column did not contain any actual data and 'OBS' was an index column provided for us which we chose not to use.
+We also removed a row of the file which denoted the units for each column.

+Next, we dropped all columns not listed in the table above which we felt would not be especially relevant to our research question or repeated similar data in a different fashion than another remaining column in the dataset, which we feared might introduce multicollinearity.
+With the remaining columns, we then converted all known numeric columns into the appropriate `dtypes`, since each column was loaded as `object` by default.

-The next aspect of our data cleaning was combining 'OUTAGE.START.DATE' and 'OUTAGE.START.TIME' into OUTAGE.START.
+After this, we combined 'OUTAGE.START.DATE' and 'OUTAGE.START.TIME' into one `pd.Timestamp` column, OUTAGE.START.
 Similarly, we also combined 'OUTAGE.RESTORATION.DATE' and 'OUTAGE.RESTORATION.TIME' into OUTAGE.RESTORATION.
-We dropped the original four columns in order to avoid multicollinearity.
+We then dropped the original four columns in order to avoid introducing multicollinearity.

-We decided to only keep the 27 Columns listed above, because we felt that the other columns were either repeating similar data, or weren't relavent to analysis the sevarity and customers affected of an outage.
+Lastly, we dropped all duplicate rows and were left with a cleaned dataset that looked like the following:

 ### Data Cleaning